urbantrout/docs/en/templating/tags/nav.md

 ### `in`

 Next you need to type the word “`in`”, followed by the array of entries the tag should loop through.
-This can be an actual array, or an {entry:templating/elementcriteriamodel:link} object.
+This can be an actual array, or an [ElementCriteriaModel]() object.

 Warning: The `{% nav %}` tag requires elements to be queried in a specific (hierarchical) order, so make sure you don’t override the `order` criteria parameter in conjunction with this tag.